Dragon Teeth: Adaptation

-On July 30, 2016, it was announced that National Geographic closed a development deal with Amblin Television to adapt the novel into a limited global television series.
+On July 30, 2016, prior to the novel's publication, it was announced that National Geographic closed a development deal with Amblin Television to adapt the novel into a limited global television series.
 It will be adapted by Graham Yost and Bruce C. McKenna and will follow the notorious rivalry between real-life paleontologists Edward Drinker Cope and Othniel Charles Marsh during a time of intense fossil speculation and discovery.

 Reception

 Don Oldenburg of USA Today gave the novel four stars, describing the book as "Plain and simple, it's Crichton fiction — a fun, suspenseful, entertaining, well-told tale filled with plot twists, false leads and lurking danger in every cliffhanging chapter."
+Kirkus Reviews praised the book as a "fun read," but stated that it fell short of Crichton's previous works.